Carrie Brownstein: Personal life

 Brownstein was outed as bisexual to her family and the world by Spin when she was 21 years old.
 The article discussed the fact that she had dated bandmate Corin Tucker in the beginning of Sleater-Kinney (the song "One More Hour" is about their break-up).

-In 2006, The New York Times described Brownstein as "openly gay".
+In 2006, The New York Times described Brownstein as "openly gay."
 In a November 2010 interview for Willamette Week, she stated that she identifies as bisexual.
 She says, "It's weird, because no one's actually ever asked me.
 People just always assume, like, you're this or that.
 It's like, 'OK.
 I'm bisexual.
 Just ask.'"
+Since, she has stated that she prefers/interchangeably uses the terms "queer" or "dyke" to bisexual.
 In a 2020 article, the Los Angeles Times noted that Brownstein and Annie Clark (who performs as St. Vincent) "dated years ago."

 Since working together on ThunderAnt, Brownstein and Fred Armisen developed what Brownstein has called "one of the most intimate, functional, romantic, but nonsexual relationships [they have] ever had."
 According to Armisen, their relationship is "all of the things that I've ever wanted, you know, aside from like the physical stuff, but the intimacy that I have with her is like no other."

+In 2022, Brownstein’s mother and stepfather were killed in a car accident while on vacation in Italy.
+Brownstein was informed of the incident by bandmate Corin Tucker.
+The accident, and Brownstein’s feelings of grief, shaped the band’s next record, "Little Rope".